-Rybczynski theory states that a country’s productive capacity increases as labour and capital resources increase over time.
-This is sometimes referred to as the principle of the accumulated good.
-Different countries are affected by different externalities.
-For example, factors such as war, revolutions, and forced restructuring of the economy have negative consequences for the growth of labour and capital resources.
-For instance, countries occupied by other countries or where communism is introduced often experience the nationalisation of private property.
+Rybczynski’s theorem (Rybczynski, 1955) states that a country’s productive capacity increases as labor and capital resources increase over time.
+This is sometimes referred to as the principle of the accumulated wealth.
+Different countries are affected by diverse externalities.
+For example, factors such as war, revolutions, occupation and forced restructuring of the economy have negative consequences for the growth of labor and capital resources.
+For instance, countries occupied by other countries or where communism is forced often experience the nationalization of private property.
+This directly interrupts or even wipes out the country’s capital accumulation.
+In addition to the direct physical effects, the destruction or loss of property in these countries creates a psychological effect which discourages one or more generations to engage in business and accumulate wealth in a market economy.

 Ex.
 1‑24 Tadeusz Rybczynski theorem on accumulation of productivity factors